SRatna/Traffic-Sign-Classifier/writeup.md

 * validation set accuracy of 0.956 at 60th epoch.
 * testing set accuracy of 0.942

-Ofcourse I went through an iterative process to get the above architecture and hyperparameters:
+Of course I went through an iterative process to get the above architecture and hyperparameters:
 * Initially I followed LeNet architecture and perform only normalization and using learning rate of 0.001, I trained model for 80 epochs.
 I reached about 88% of accuracy on validation set.
 * After that I used dropout layers and also increase the size of hidden units but I was not able to get more than 90% accuracy.
 * Then, I did some reasearch and performed grayscaling which along with reduction in learning rate to 0.0005 brought the model to afore mentioned accuracy.